Museum of Ethnography

 Research within the Museum of Ethnography archives, art work registry, and collection storerooms may be conducted only by persons possessing prior, valid, written permission.
 Research permits may be requested in advance, in writing, using the form downloadable here.
-Send your completed form to firstname.lastname@example.org, or fill one out in person at the Ethnological Archives (ground floor, office 16).
+Send your completed form to firstname.lastname@example.org.

 Research permits are issued by the director of the museum within 15 days of submission of the appropriate request form, subject to consultation with the curator of the collection in question.